muhadullah/TrackApp/README.md

 4. Edit each indv.
 Page / Activity to make functional & add content

-ex.
+examples:

     Friends page -- how to make a functional friends system? add people by username / fb / email, watch their stats, comment etc.

     tuning page -- how to import database of stock settings for....all sports bikes?